the-expanse/SideQuestWiki/Updated-my-Quest-recently-and-now-it-won't-connect-to-SideQuest.md

 `adb devices`
 again.

-if you see cannot connect to daemon then open up task manager and end the adb.exe process, or use
+If you see cannot connect to daemon then open up task manager and end the adb.exe process, or use
 - taskkill /f /im adb.exe

-Last resort failing this sadly is a Factory reset, that helps many users get back online.
+The only remaining option if the above fails sadly is a Factory reset, that helps many users get back online.